Apertures, Aspect Ratios, Film Formats

 There’s even a sixth possibility: The shutter in the camera was out of time when the movie was being made.
 Yes, this happens too.
 Stanley Kubrick instructed his camera crew to do this for a scene in Full Metal Jacket.
 And my favorite filmmaker of all, Tinto Brass, occasionally does this to indicate emotional turmoil, as illustrated earlier.
 The effect can work altogether too well, if you get my drift.

 Finally, there’s the seventh possibility, and this one is truly bizarre.
 Many moons ago, at an eight-plex, there was one projector that had this problem, and the reason was that there was too much play in the gears.
-The machine was a Monee, a cheap Westar/Century knock-off.
-I went through that machine countless times, and no matter how much I tightened things up (and breaking the cheap, dinky little pot-metal bolts in the process), there was still too much play and the shutter shaft was bouncing all over the place.
+The machine was a Monee, a cheap Century/Westar knock-off.
+I went through that machine countless times, and no matter how much I tightened things up (breaking the cheap, dinky little pot-metal bolts in the process), there was still too much play and the shutter shaft was bouncing all over the place.
 After months of scratching my head, I saw what the problem was.
 The factory had made an error when machining the base of the projector.
 It was the smallest fraction of an inch too wide, forcing the shafts apart.
 There was no way on earth to remedy that problem.
 I could have hidden the problem by spending my own money to purchase and install adjustable shutters and expand them to 100° or so, but although that would have helped the image on screen, it would not have solved the underlying problem, which I was sure would lead to break-downs within a half-year or so.
 And to do such a thing would have created yet another problem: I would have been fired for tampering with the company’s machines.
 Well, I never got to witness the breakdowns, because I was soon fired anyway.
 The cinema closed down a few years later, and it looks like Monee closed down too.
 Good riddance.

 Really, you shouldn’t go to movies, at least not mainstream movies, and at least not at mainstream cinemas.
 Give it up.
 They’re dumb.
 With the rarest of exceptions, movies are horrible, insulting, stupid, clichéd, stultifying, numbing, brainwashing, unconvincing, annoying, irritating, unfair, propagandistic, classist junk designed to reinforce racism and soften your attitudes toward those in authority.
 Yechhhh!
 But if you do decide to pay the ten bucks to have your intelligence insulted by a lousy Hollywood movie and further enrich its already too-rich producers and “stars,” at least now you’ll understand what the problem is.
-The problem is a mistimed shutter!
+The problem is a mistimed shutter.
 And then you can complain and complain and complain until the manager finally gets fed up with you and calls the police to escort you out of the building and instructs his staff never to let you in again.

 When you attend a movie, chances are pretty slim that the picture will look like this: